zenithpaws/Astral-Moderation-v2/README.md

 ## Additonal Notes

-* Only setup the collections and documents in these instructions, any other fields that will be needed are created when you set them using the bot's commands
+* Only setup the collections and documents in these instructions, other fields needed for storing settings and info are created when you set them using the bot's commands
 * When setting up the `allowed_commands` document in `roles` collection, don't  specifiy roles that shouldn't be allowed to run commands, only specifiy the roles that **should**